 Are you working harder these days or working smarter, and how do you know the difference?
-Many of the reasons we end up working so hard — and not so smart — have to do with our failure to recognize those things that waste our precious time.
+Many of the reasons we end up working so hard — and not so smart — have to do with our failure to recognize the obstacles that get in our way and waste our precious time.
 We may just have the wrong paradigm.
-The focus in a lean thinking paradigm is to eliminate lean waste, or muda (the Japanese word for “waste”).
+The focus in a lean thinking paradigm is to eliminate the obstacles, lean waste, or muda (the Japanese word for “waste”).
 So, what is lean waste?

 We all work hard to some degree.
 We are pressed for time, so we take work home, yet we still struggle to meet deadlines as we rush from project to project.
 What is going on?
 Well, the biggest waste of all is that we are underutilizing our brains to solve the problem.
 We need information, knowledge, and wisdom to be efficient.
 Working harder will not resolve the chaos.
 The only way to reduce the chaos in our lives is to work smarter, not harder.